AndiKod/racoon.vim/README.md

 call plug#begin()

 " List your plugins here
-Plug 'tpope/vim-comentary'
+Plug 'tpope/vim-commentary'

 call plug#end()
 ```

-From here, `:Plug` commands will help managing plugings, with commands such as _:PlugInstall_, _:PlugUpdate_, _:PlugClean_, & so on.
+`:Plug` commands will help managing plugings, with commands such as _:PlugInstall_, _:PlugUpdate_, _:PlugClean_, & so on.

 Here are the included, self installing plugings: